jc1775/CS1XA3/Project01/README.md

 #### Note:

 ***This feature ignores the "/.git" directory***

 ___

-### 5. Backup and Delete / Restore

-#### Description:

-<backupDelRest> This feature prompts the user to either enter 'backup' or 'restore'.<br><br>'Backup': If this is chosen the script proceeds to find all files in a directory and its subdirectories of type '.tmp', copies them to a directory named '/backup', saves a log of the original location to 'backup/backup.log', and deletes the originals.<br><br>'Restore': If this is chosen the script will return all files in the '/backup' directory to their original location using the 'backup.log' file.

-#### Execution:

-#### Input:

-    ./CS1XA3/Project01/project_analyze.sh backupDelRest

-#### Example Output:
-Backup:

-    ./CS1XA3/Project01/project_analyze.sh backupDelRest
-    >>Enter 'backup' to create a backup log and directory, moving in all '.tmp' files, and/or 'restore' to reinstate files from the previous backup. backup
-    >>Backup succesful
-Restore:

-    ./CS1XA3/Project01/project_analyze.sh backupDelRest
-    >>Enter 'backup' to create a backup log and directory, moving in all '.tmp' files, and/or 'restore' to reinstate files from the previous backup. restore
-    >>  file1 restored succesfully!
-        file2 restored succesfully!
-        etc...

-#### Alternate outcomes:

-"No new files to backup!
-Backup ended."  - This occurs when there is nothing to backup

-"An error occurred during backup so file deletion did not occur" - This occurs if there is an error in copying to the backup folder, original files will not be deleted.

-"ERROR! 'filename' does not exist in backup." - This occurs when a file in the backup log is no longer in the backup folder

 ___

-### 6. Switch to Executable

-#### Description:

-<switchEx> abc

-#### Execution:

-Input:

-    abc

-Example Output:

-    abc

-#### Reference:

-some code was taken from
-___
-___
 ## Custom Features

 ___
-### 1. File Type Sort
+### 1. File Sort
 #### Description:

 <fileSort> This feature will prompt the user for a specific filetype and directory, and search within the specified directory and its subdirectories for all matching files and sort them into a directory named after its contained filetype.
-If 'all' is specified it will proceed to sort all files of which there are at least two occurrences of that filetype.
+If 'tag' is selected it will sort a file into a subdirectory based on a 'tag' within the file name.
+If 'all' is specified it will proceed to sort all files of which there are at least two occurrences of that filetype, and sort all tags into their respected folders.
 A log of all previous locations will be kept.
 This feature will be interactive and guide the user through the process.

 #### Execution: